mulesoft-labs/log4j2-migrator/README.md

 ## Limitations
 * Can't translate multiple appenders for a logger
-* Only knows about ConsoleAppenders and DailyRollingFileAppender (simple configuration) appenders
+* Only knows about ConsoleAppenders, RollingFileAppender and DailyRollingFileAppender (simple configuration) appenders
 * Doesn't generate Async loggers
 * Doesn't understand log4j.xml as input